daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 ## The Rewrite

+The first rewrite attempt happend pretty much immediately after publishing the [previous devlog](@/blog/site-and-blog-devlog/index.md), I thought using Hugo was a good idea, but I was horribly wrong.
+I lost my sanity on the day 3, while having no progress made.
+I asked some people about using Hugo and their reaction were something like "Oh God, use anything but Hugo, you will regret using it", and it was true.

+I then tried Zola which at first seemed like a worse Jekyll, but actually it were Jekyll 2.0.

+B-but why move from Jekyll in the first place?

-The main change is that I moved away from Jekyll to Zola, there were a few reasons for this, like speed, ruby-dependency hell and the need of third-party plugins.
+Well... there were a few reasons for this, like speed, ruby-dependency hell, broken internal linking and the need of third-party plugins for basic functionality, but the last straw was...

 ### Jekyll Issues